htmlwidgets/sparkline/README.md

 ### Usage

-The API is pretty simple
+The API is designed to be simple.

 ```r
 x = rnorm(20)